StackVista/stackstate-docs/stackpacks/integrations/java-apm.md

 ## Compatibility

-StackState officially supports the Java JRE 1.7 and higher versions of both Oracle JDK and OpenJDK.
-StackState doesn't officially support any early-access versions of Java.
+Rancher Observability officially supports the Java JRE 1.7 and higher versions of both Oracle JDK and OpenJDK.
+Rancher Observability doesn't officially support any early-access versions of Java.

 ### Web Framework Compatibility